Climbing Mount Kinabalu, Malaysian Borneo

 See here for agencies to book your climb package.

 Also, make sure you have a good insurance policy.
 World Nomads offer flexible travel insurance you can buy even if already overseas – most travel insurance companies won’t cover you if you’ve already left your country, and this can be a crucial point as I once found out the hard way in Thailand.

-Some of these are affiliate links i.e. if you use them to purchase insurance or book accommodation, 4corners7seas will receive a commission from World Nomads or Agoda – this commission comes out of their profit margin at no extra cost to you.
+Some of these are affiliate links i.e. if you use them to purchase insurance or book accommodation, 4corners7seas will receive a commission from them – this commission comes out of their profit margin at no extra cost to you.
 I’m recommending them because I know and trust them from personal use; thank you in advance should you choose to use my links.